dezordi/ViralFlow/README.rst

 viralflow --compileOutput
 -------

-This option compile all the outpus generated in a batch of samples, resulting in the following directory structure:
+This option compile all the output generated in a batch of samples, resulting in the following directory structure:

 .. code-block:: text